 Early help assessment (record) and plan

-The Early Help Assessment (Record) and Plan is the common process for supporting children, young people and families with additional needs through early identification of problems, swift intervention and a planned, co-ordinated response.
+The Early Help Assessment and Family Plan is the common process for supporting children, young people and families with additional needs through early identification of problems, swift intervention and a planned, co-ordinated response.
 The aim is to consider the needs of the child or young person in three key areas:

 - The development of the child/young person, including health and well being